Civil rights movement: Civil Rights Act of 1964

 Although President Kennedy had proposed civil rights legislation and it had support from Northern Congressmen and Senators of both parties, Southern Senators blocked the bill by threatening filibusters.
 After considerable parliamentary maneuvering and 54 days of filibuster on the floor of the United States Senate, President Johnson got a bill through the Congress.

 On July 2, 1964, Johnson signed the Civil Rights Act of 1964, which banned discrimination based on "race, color, religion, sex or national origin" in employment practices and public accommodations.
 The bill authorized the Attorney General to file lawsuits to enforce the new law.
 The law also nullified state and local laws that required such discrimination.

-Harlem riot of 1964

-When police shot an unarmed black teenager in Harlem in July 1964, tensions escalated out of control.
-Residents were frustrated with racial inequalities.
-Rioting broke out, and Bedford-Stuyvesant, a major black neighborhood in Brooklyn, erupted next.
-That summer, rioting also broke out in Philadelphia, for similar reasons.
-The riots were on a much smaller scale than what would occur in 1965 and later.

-Washington responded with a pilot program called Project Uplift.
-Thousands of young people in Harlem were given jobs during the summer of 1965.
-The project was inspired by a report generated by HARYOU called Youth in the Ghetto.
-HARYOU was given a major role in organizing the project, together with the National Urban League and nearly 100 smaller community organizations.
-Permanent jobs at living wages were still out of reach of many young black men.